5 Strategies for Improving Your Nuclear Cardiology Lab in 2021

 No doubt, the pandemic has forced varying degrees of recalibration all across healthcare.
 Perhaps now, when you’re being asked to “pivot” is the time to rethink the tools you’re using.
 Samia Massalha, MD, FASNC, of Rambam Healthcare, Technion Israel Institute of Technology in Haifa, told us her team’s plan for 2021 is to implement viability testing using PET-FDG.

-At the University of Pittsburgh Medical Center-Presbyterian, Lead Nuclear Cardiology Technologist Joseph Dietz, CNNT, expects similar shifts when his lab gets its first PET cameras installed this spring.
+At the University of Pittsburgh Medical Center-Presbyterian, Lead Nuclear Cardiology Technologist Joseph Dietz, CNMT, expects similar shifts when his lab gets its first PET cameras installed this spring.

 “It’s going to dramatically improve patient throughput,” he says.
 “We’re going to wait to see the impact on volume, but we may need to hire another nurse and possibly another technologist.”